LilyTronics/php_web_framework/web_server_setup.md

 The MySQL admin page should be available at: http://localhost:8080/phpmyadmin.

 The web pages are served from the folder: `C:\xampp\htdocs`.

-Open the folder `C:\xampp\htdocs`.
-Create a new folder: `xampp_pages`.
-Move all files to that folder.
-If you open the web pages now, you will see the folder `xampp-pages`.
-When you click on that, you see the original xampp pages.
+Emty this folder

 Clone this repo to the folder `C:\xampp\htdocs`.